Practical Nurse Certificate (LPN)

 One of New York’s best

 Students who complete the required course work are eligible to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
-Maria graduates have over a 90% pass rate on the exam, consistently surpassing their peers in other New York LPN programs.
+In 2018, Maria’s pass rate for first time test takers was 93.75%.
+Maria graduates consistently surpass their peers in other New York LPN programs.
 This strong performance has earned Maria a top 10 ranking in New York State from PracticalNursing.org.
 Nursing programs were assessed on several factors which represents how well a program supports students toward NCLEX-PN licensure and beyond.

 The Practical Nurse Certificate (PNC), a program within the Maria College Department of Nursing, is a 44-credit certificate program.
 Maria students also receive college credits for their LPN courses (28 in Nursing, 16 in Liberal Arts and Sciences).
 As a result, LPN program graduates may qualify for advanced placement in AAS programs offered at Maria or other colleges—giving you a head start toward a career as an RN.